victorbern/SiteDeApresentacao/img/README.md

 * foto-perfil

-Esta img é a foto do criador do site.
+Esta img é a foto de perfil do criador do site.